FAQ

 Who are the Huni Kuin?

 They are sometimes referred to as the Cashinahua (or Kashinawa), but this is an appellation used by other tribes.
-They call themselves Huni Kuin (litterally true men) and this is how we call them too.
+They call themselves Huni Kuin (litterally true men) and this is how we refer to them.

 They are a group of about 15,000 members living between Brazil and Peru.
 About 12,000 Huni Kuin live in Brazil.
-There are 656,686 ha of protected indigenous land in the state of Acre, some of which are shared with other tribes.
+There are 656,686 ha of protected indigenous land in the state of Acre where they live, some of which they share with other tribes.

 What attitude to adopt towards members of the Huni Kuin commuity?

 Approach this experience with humility and an open mind.
 Their ways of life differ from our western ones.
-This does not mean they need teaching or saving from anyone.
+This does not mean they need teaching or saving from anything.

 It is more productive to be open to receive and learn from them.